sergeykobylchenko/peekaping/README.md

 Peekaping is a powerful, feature-rich uptime monitoring system similar to Uptime Kuma, built with Go and React.
 Monitor your websites, APIs, and services with real-time notifications, beautiful status pages, and comprehensive analytics.

+## Motivation

+Peekaping is designed as a modern alternative to Uptime Kuma, built with a focus on **strongly typed architecture** and **extensibility**.
+Our server is written in Go, a fast and efficient language that enables a small footprint while maintaining high performance.
+The codebase is structured for easy extensibility, allowing developers to seamlessly add new notification channels, monitor types, and even swap out the database layer without major refactoring.

+The client-side application is also strongly typed and built with modern React patterns, making it equally extensible and maintainable.
+This combination of type safety, performance, and modular design makes Peekaping an ideal choice for teams who need a reliable, customizable uptime monitoring solution.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Go](https://img.shields.io/badge/go-%23007d9c.svg?style=flat&logo=go&logoColor=white)
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=flat&logo=react&logoColor=%2361dafb)